nelsongutidev/countries/README.md

 ## Project Details

-This project was made using Angular Signals for state managemen and DaisyUi for styling.
+This project was made using Angular Signals for state management and DaisyUi for styling.

 ## Description